ms499/webofthings-1/ppt/TDFlexibility.md

 - Error response is not done completely. [ref](https://github.com/eclipse/thingweb.node-wot/blob/b174a3b5eceb5b784457c820bce1b8614e53fa7c/packages/binding-http/src/http-server.ts#L445)

+- The example code given to test the OAuth client implemnetation is not working. [ref](https://github.com/eclipse/thingweb.node-wot/issues/873)

 ---
 **Suggestions**
 - To distinguish between these server there should be a parameter stating where should the credential be send like the in parameter for other schemes.